Coupled fermion-kink system in Jackiw-Rebbi model: An example: supersymmetric kink model

-As a measure of the effect of the fermion on the soliton we calculate the root mean squared deviation between the static and dynamical soliton, $\delta_{RMS}$.
+Again, as a measure of the effect of the fermion on the soliton we calculate the root mean squared deviation between the prescribed and dynamical soliton, $\delta_{RMS}$.
 In figure \ref{fig:backreaction}, we show this result as a function of $\phi_0$ and energy, for both positive and negative bound states.
-As expected, the back-reaction of the fermion on the soliton goes to zero when $E\to\pm\sqrt{3/2}\,(m)$, i.e. the weak coupling limit.
+As expected, the back-reaction of the fermion on the soliton goes to zero when $E\to\pm\sqrt{3/2}\,(m)$, i.e. $\lambda\to0$ result.
 Interestingly, the right graph in this figure shows that the back-reaction decreases almost linearly with energy.
-Also, the left graph of this figure confirms that when $\phi_0$ goes to zero the back-reaction increases significantly and cannot be neglected in this region, i.e. the strong coupling region.
+Also, the left graph of this figure confirms that when $\phi_0$ goes to zero the back-reaction increases significantly and cannot be neglected in this region, i.e. the large coupling region.